sumon-ohid/42-Exam-Preparation/Rank_02/README.md

 ## NOTE
 This is created for 42 students to help them prepare for the Exam_rank_02.
 All the subjects are collected from GitHub.
 There is no guarantee that the real exam will have the same questions.
 DON'T PANIC, HAPPY CODING.

-## Contact
+## Feedback & Support
-If you have any questions, suggestions, or concerns, feel free to reach out to [SUMON](https://sumon.carrd.co/).
+If you have questions, encounter issues, or want to provide feedback, please feel free to [open an issue](https://github.com/sumon-ohid/42-Exam-Preparation/issues).